menickname/waafle/demo/docs/demo.md

 ## Getting started with WAAFLE

-You can test if WAAFLE is available in your computing environment by running `waafle_search.py -h`, which should return a help menu.
+You can test if WAAFLE is available in your computing environment by running `waafle_search -h`, which should return a help menu.
 If it doesn't, then please consult the [WAAFLE manual](https://bitbucket.org/biobakery/waafle/src/default/README.md) for help installing and setting up WAAFLE.

-Assuming WAAFLE is available, use `cd` to enter the `waafle/` folder, and then the `demo/` subfolder.
-The commands below assume you are running the demo from the `demo/` subfolder.
+If you cloned the WAAFLE repository, or are working in a bioBakery computing environment, you may already have the WAAFLE demo files available to you.
+If not, or if you're not sure, you can [download them from here](https://bitbucket.org/biobakery/waafle/get/tip.zip).

+When the download is complete (a file called `tip.zip`), unpack it by running `unzip tip.zip` on the command line.
+Then use the `cd` command to enter the resulting folder (called `biobakery-waafle-###`, where `###` is a random string of letters and numbers).
+You will find a `demo/` as a subfolder of the folder you just entered.

 ## Demo introduction